hristo2612/Needs-Tracker/README.md

 Sims-inspired needs tracker.
 Track your needs throughout the day.
-## An App made with Ionic & Angular.
+## An App made with Ionic & Angular